 After several seconds or more, depending on the speed and size of your network and computer, you'll see the remote computer's full path, shown as LOCATION\NAME.

 - 5. Tap or click the OK button.

 In what will probably only take second or less, Registry Editor will connect to the remote computer's registry.
 You'll see Computer (your computer), as well as the other computer you're viewing the registry for, under [hostname].

 - 6. Now that you're connected, you can view whatever you like, and make whatever registry edits you need to make.

 As you're working in whatever remote registry you're connected to, you may notice two things: significantly fewer registry hives than on your computer, and a number of "Access is denied" messages when navigating around.
 More on both issues below:

-2. How to Enable the Remote Registry Service in Windows:
+How to Enable the Remote Registry Service in Windows

-Also consider using Action1 to deploy registry changes remotely if:
+Consider using Action1 to deploy registry changes if:

-- Some of your endpoints are laptops not connected to corporate network at all times.
+- - You have remote employees with computers not connected to your corporate network at all times.

 Fully functional free edition for up to 10 endpoints with no expiration date.
 More details >